 "This lander was designed with simplicity in mind to deliver a 300 kilogram rover to a lunar pole," said Logan Kennedy, the project's lead systems engineer at NASA's Marshall Space Flight Center in Huntsville, Alabama.
 "We used single string systems, minimal mechanisms and existing technology to reduce complexity, though advancements in precision landing were planned to avoid hazards and to benefit rover operations.
 We keep the rover alive through transit and landing so it can go do its job."

 Multiple NASA field centers contributed to this complex effort—the results of which are captured in a technical paper available to the public on the NASA Technical Reports Server.
-As NASA turns to commercial partners to land —and eventually humans—on the Moon's surface, companies can benefit from work NASA has already done.
+As NASA turns to commercial partners to land scientific instruments—and eventually humans—on the Moon's surface, companies can benefit from work NASA has already done.

 "As robotic lunar landers grow to accommodate larger payloads, simple but high-performing landers with a contiguous payload volume will be needed," Kennedy said.
 "This concept was developed by a diverse team of people over many years and meets that need.